Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Proposal: Shirakami

+After submitting S-LTX transactions, they do not participate in the ongoing epoch; instead, they start at the beginning of the next epoch.
+They have higher priority than all running and future S-OCC transactions.
+The S-LTX transactions to be executed at that time share the snapshot to read, which is the result of the previous epoch.
+Shirakami uses a multiversion data structure to provide snapshots per epoch.

 All S-LTX transactions declare the area to be written at their starting time.
-We refer it to as write preservation or WP.
-If a write operation of S-LTX transaction conflicts with a read of an S-OCC transaction, an S-OCC transaction can see all writes of an S-LTX transaction before committing by a WP.
-Therefore, when a write operation of S-LTX transaction conflicts with a read of an S-OCC transaction, the S-LTX transaction inhibits the S-OCC transaction.
+We refer to this as \textbf{write preservation or WP}.
+If a write operation of an S-LTX transaction conflicts with a read of an S-OCC transaction, the S-OCC transaction can detect all writes of the S-LTX transaction before reading them.
+Thus, as the original Silo waits for the locked object in the read phase, S-OCC transactions can abort when they find WP information indicating a conflict in the same epoch.

-The case where S-OCC's write can inhibit S-LTX's read is considered to be the case where S-OCC transaction (A)'s write commits ahead of S-LTX transaction (B)'s read, and S-LTX (B)'s read is crushed by OCC's write.
-When the serialization point of A and B is in the same epoch, the serialization order is B$<$A. If this order cannot be obtained, all A's operations are discarded, so A never commits before B. Whenever the serialization order is A$<$B, the serialization point is always A$<$B. In this case, the commit time of A is guaranteed to be less than the start time of B, so B reads the committed value of A.